The Hidden Cost of AI Data Centers: $54 Million Per Job, Rising Electric Bills, and the Communities Saying No

 Modern Monetary Theory Meets Reality

-Modern Monetary Theory (MMT) has emerged from academic heterodoxy to influence real-world policy discussions,...
+Modern Monetary Theory (MMT) has emerged from academic heterodoxy to influence real-world policy discussions, presenting a fundamental challenge to traditional...

 Small Business Under Siege: How America's Tariff Revival Reshapes Economic Landscapes

-The United States has embarked on its most dramatic tariff experiment in nearly a century, with average effective rates...
+The United States has embarked on its most dramatic tariff experiment in nearly a century, with average effective rates soaring from 2.2% in 2024 to as high as...